iamshayankarami/gameAI/README.md

 # gameAI
-an AI program for game
+an AI program for game.

 the main file is ].py